KaytheDee/kaythedee.github.io/_pages/personal.md

 * ❤️ Favorite childhood memory: Family movie nights
 * 🐶 Dog lover
 * 👨🏾‍🍼 Doting uncle of 4 — certified baby whisperer
-* 🐊 Have petted a crocodile before...
-Have you? 👀
+* 🐊 Petted a crocodile
-* 😬 Pet peeve: Poor spelling & grammar — sorry, I can’t help it!
 * 🍽️ Favorite food: Red Red (fried plantains and beans) — elite combo! 🇬🇭
 * 🎭 Favorite actor: Denzel Washington!
 I mean, who else?!
-* ✍🏾 In another life, I’d be: A writer
+* ✍🏾 In another life, I’d be: A Wildlife Photographer
 * 🙏🏾 Trying to do more of: Prayer & journaling
 * 📘 Something I want to do in the future: Write a book
-* 🔁 One thing I do every day: Go on a long reflective walk or read a few pages
 * 📸 Favorite hobbies: Photography, football, table tennis, and most recently... pickleball
 * 📺 I spend too much time on: YouTube 😅